The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - 1 cup + 1 Tablespoon heavy whipping cream

 - 2 cups pecan halves toasted and coarsely chopped

-- Butter a 9 x 13-inch dish; set aside.
+- Butter a 9 x 13-inch dish.

 - Place confectioners’ sugar in a large bowl.
 Gently whisk for 1 minute to break up any clumps.

 - Add butter, sugars, cream, and salt in a large saucepan over medium heat.

 - Stir frequently with a rubber spatula as the mixture comes to a boil.